jpc-hpe/my_nvim_config/NOTES.md

 ## brief description of LSPs and other things installed with mason

 - marksman offers completions (for blink) and an action to create table of contents for markdown
 - harper_ls checks spelling and correct writing.
 Intended for text (or markdown) documents mostly.
-One of tjhe features is that when you add a known word you can choose the dictionary "level" (user, workspace, file-local, and static)
+One of the features is that when you add a known word you can choose the dictionary "level" (user, workspace, file-local, and static)
 - vale_ls is similar to harper_ls.
 It offers several sets of preconfigured rules.
 But it does not offer code actions to fix or ignore spelling

 ## concepts